Rangefinder buying guide

-Rangefinders come in two major style:
+Rangefinders come in two major styles:

 These small units offer a accurate distance measurement for hunting, archery and forestry use.
 They can come with features such as ballistic readout and trigonometry functions.